jonahsmith/personal-site/_projects/nytimes-live.md

 I was selected to serve as tech lead for live coverage when it became a [central focus for the newsroom](https://www.nytco.com/press/an-update-on-newsroom-leadership/) in 2021 and a product team was established to support it.
 I had been a central contributor to the company's existing live efforts prior to that.

-In this role, I partner closely with a product managers, designers, and editors across the newsroom to build and iterate on one of the most dynamic parts of the report at The New York Times.
+In this role, I partner closely with product managers, designers, and editors across the newsroom to build and iterate on one of the most dynamic parts of the report at The New York Times.
 The team works end-to-end to optimize the publishing flow and build new formats and features to support the newsroom's editorial ambitions.
 Because of the effectiveness of these collaborations, the team has been held up within the company as an example of effective product development at the edge of the newsroom.

 The workflows and formats we have created together have been used to cover some of the most notable stories in recent memory, including: